joha0033/tweet-rocket/README.md

 There's a few small steps once logged into the GCP console to complete to be able to use GCP for deployment.

+*You are able to create a project in the command line with the gcloud SDK while you're initializing gcloud for your application.
+Follow the next steps if you've never used GCP and you'll get a slight feel for the GUI console in the browser.*

 1. First we must create a project.

     - You'll just need a project name.
 It will take a short few minutes and once its finished up you can click the completed badge and you'll be directed to your app's dashboard.
+      - *again you can do this in the console shortly.*

 2. Enable App Engine for your project.